| |

 How much cost to soak in Liard Hot Springs?

 From April 1 to October 31, there is a day-use fee of $5 for adults, $3 for children, or $10 for families.
 But if you stay at the Liard River Hot Springs Campground for a night it’s free.
 Annual passes cost $10 for adults and $20 for families.
 It’s important to know that fees are payable in cash only at the park.
-There is the staffed gatehouse, which also functions as a local visitor center.
-Liard River Hot Springs Provincial Park is open year-round.

 Guide to Liard River Hot Springs – What to pack?

 Pack only the essentials for your walk to the hot springs.
 Don’t forget a swimsuit as it’s obligatory, a quick-drying towel and a bottle of water.
-The best choice will be an insulated sports water bottle, which keeps your drink cold for up to 24 hours, and hot for 12 hours.
+The best choice will be an insulated sports water bottle, which keeps your drink cold for up to 24 hours and hot for 12 hours.
 Pack also a flashlight if you go for an evening soak, as a boardwalk has no lit.

-The bottom of the pool is covered with nice and gentle gravel, and the water is clear and blue.
+The bottom of the pool is covered with gentle gravel, and the water is clear and blue.
 So you can walk barefoot on the bottom.
-However, if you want to take a walk on a hot river and its meanders, you may need water shoes to avoid injuring your foot on some protruding branch.
-In winter wear a hat and pack warm clothes.
-Mosquitoes can be tiring in summer, so bring repellent.
-Remember to remove silver jewelry, as it will become discolored due to the sulfur.
+However, if you want to walk a hot river and its meanders, you may need water shoes to avoid injuring your foot on a protruding branch.
+In winter, wear a hat and pack warm clothes.

 Guide to Liard River Hot Springs – Where to stay?